jejjohnson/research_notebook/_sources/content/resources/python/dl_stack.md

 ## List of Software

 There are many autograd libraries available right now.
 All of the big tech companies (Google, Facebook, Amazon, Microsoft, Uber, etc.) have a piece of the python software package pie.
 Fortunately for us, many of them have open-sourced so we get to enjoy high-quality, feature-filled, polished software for us to work with.
 I believe this, more than anything, has accelerated research in the computational world, in particular for people doing research related to machine learning.
+I'll also include some of my favourites for Probabilistic Programming Languages (PPL) as well as Gaussian process (GP) library.

 ---